esna-technlogies/beestock-api/README.md

 This template or archetype can be used to quickly bootstrap a PHP project without a lot of infrastructure hassle, and it utilizes :

-* PHP 7.0
+* PHP 7.1.x
 * Symfony 3.2.x project
 * Dockerized containers that are AWS ready
 * HATEOAS API

-The microservice template comes with 2  separate yet dependent docker images :
+The microservice template comes with 3 separate yet dependent docker images :

 * nginx
+* PHP7.1.3-fpm
-* PHP7.0-fpm
+* mongodb

 ## Project Structure